jcarter-1/BayesianCal_40K/README.md

 Python Class
 ------------
-BayesCal_MCMC.py is a python class that holds in it all the function needed for the algorithm.
+BayesCalMCMC.py is a python class that holds in it all the function needed for the algorithm.
+This can then be run by importing the class into a jupyter notebook.
+For an example see the section below.

 Jupyter Notebook
 ----------------